VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

 # Frequent Ask Questions (FAQs)

-Q) Do I need to pay FMSoft Technologies for the license fee if I use MiniGUI?
+Q) Do I need to pay FMSoft Technologies license fee if I use MiniGUI?

 A) FMSoft releases MiniGUI under GPL; you can use them freely if you use MiniGUI under GPL license to develop GPL'd applications.
 However, the release of your applications that are based on MiniGUI should also complies with GPL.
-If you use MiniGUI to develop commercial purpose applications, i.e., you do not want to release them under terms and conditions of GPL, you then should get a commercial license from [FMSoft Technologies].
+If you use MiniGUI to develop commercial applications, i.e., you do not want to release them under terms and conditions of GPL, you then should get a commercial license from [FMSoft Technologies].

 Q) What kinds of products that use MiniGUI are successfully launched in market?

-A) MiniGUI is widely used in the products like mobile phones, IPTVs, digital TVs, industry control systems, information terminals, industrial meters, and so on.
-For the detailed introduction for some typical products, you can visit:
+A) MiniGUI is widely used in products like mobile phones, IPTVs, digital TVs, industry control systems, information terminals, industrial meters, and so on.
+For detailed introduction for some typical products, you can visit:
 <http://www.minigui.com/en/introduction/application/>.

-Q) What operating systems does MiniGUI support?
+Q) Which operating systems does MiniGUI support?

-A) By now, MiniGUI provides the support for many popular embedded operating systems including Linux/uClinux, VxWorks, ThreadX, FreeRTOS, RTEMS, RT-Thread, Nucleus, pSOS, OSE, eCos, and even uC/OS-II.
+A) By now, MiniGUI provides support for many popular embedded operating systems including Linux/uClinux, VxWorks, ThreadX, FreeRTOS, RTEMS, RT-Thread, Nucleus, pSOS, OSE, eCos, and even uC/OS-II.
 MiniGUI can also run on Win32 platform.

-Q) Which CPUs have MiniGUI run on successfully so far?
-Moreover, what is the lowest frequency of CPU MiniGUI needed?
+Q) Which CPUs have MiniGUI running on successfully so far?
+Moreover, what is the lowest frequency of CPU that MiniGUI needs?

-A) There are successful cases for MiniGUI running in ARM-based CPUs (such as StongARM, xScale, S3C2410, S3C2440, EM8511, EM8620), PowerPC, MIPS, M68k, FRV.
-In those CPUs, the one with lowest main frequency is about 20 MHz (20 MIPS).
+A) There are successful cases for MiniGUI running on ARM-based CPUs (such as StongARM, xScale, S3C2410, S3C2440, EM8511, EM8620), PowerPC, MIPS, M68k, FRV.
+On these CPUs, the one with lowest main frequency is about 20 MHz (20 MIPS).

-Q) Would MiniGUI provide support for monochrome LCD?
+Q) Would MiniGUI support monochrome LCD?

 A) Yes.
-Actually, MiniGUI can provide support for almost all LCD controllers in various modes, such as monochrome, gray, 256-color, 4096-color, and 65536-color.
+Actually, MiniGUI can support almost all LCD controllers in various modes, such as monochrome, gray, 256-color, 4096-color, and 65536-color.